jjmedinaariza/modelling_book/docs/03-visualisation.md

 Each point represents a case in our dataset and the coordinates attached to it in this two dimensional plane are given by their value in the Y (crime) and X (median value of the properties) variables.

 What do you look for in a scatterplot?
 You want to assess global and local patterns, as well as deviations.
-We can see clearly that at low levels of `medv` there is a higher probability in this data that the level of crime is higher.
+We can see clearly that at low levels of *medv* there is a higher probability in this data that the level of crime is higher.
 Once the median value of the property hits $30,000 the level of crime is nearly zero for all towns.
 So far so good, and surely predictable.
 The first reason why we look at scatterplots is to check our hypothesis (e.g., poorer areas, more crime).

 However, something odd seems to be going on when the median property value is around $50,000.
 All of the sudden the variability for crime goes up.
 We seem to have some of the more expensive areas also exhibiting some fairly decent level of crime.
 In fact, there is quite a break in the distribution.
 What's going on?
-To be honest I have no clue (although I have some hypothesis)!
-This is my first look at this dataset.
-But the pattern at the higher level of property value is indeed odd.
+To be honest I have no clue.
+But the pattern at the higher level of property value is indeed odd, it is just too abrupt to be natural.

 This is the second reason why you want to plot your data before you do anything else.
 It helps you to detect apparent anomalies.
-I say this is an anomaly because the break in pattern is quite noticeable.
+I say this is an anomaly because the break in pattern is quite noticeable and abrupt.
 It is hard to think of a natural process that would generate this sudden radical increase in crime once the median property value reaches the 50k dollars mark.
-If you were analysing this for real, you would want to know what's driving this pattern (e.g., find out about the original data collection, the codebook, etc.): perhaps the maximum median value was capped at 50K dollars and we are seeing this as a dramatic increase when the picture is more complex?
+If you were analysing this for real, you would want to know what's really driving this pattern (e.g., find out about the original data collection, the codebook, etc.): perhaps the maximum median value was capped at 50K dollars and we are seeing this as a dramatic increase when the picture is more complex?
 For now we are going to let this rest.

 One of the things you may notice with a scatterplot is that even with a smallish dataset such as this, with just about 500 cases, **overplotting** may be a problem.
 When you have many cases with similar (or even worse the same) value, it is difficult to tell them apart.
 Imagine there is only 1 case with a particular combination of X and Y values.
 What you see?
 A single point.
 Then imagine you have 500 cases with that same combination of values for X and Y. What do you see?
 Still a single point.
-There's a variety of ways of dealing with overplotting.
+There's a variety of ways for dealing with overplotting.
 One possibility is to add some **transparency** to the points:

 ```r